Want Independent Learners? Focus on these Skill Builders.

 First, help them understand HOW their school book works.

-Identify things like the instruction box, expected vocabulary words in bold, where is the glossary, using indexes and so on.
-Walking through the materials at innovation will help your child feel confident in handling more independence.
-Answer the question of WHERE to go for specific information.
+Identify things like the instruction box, expected vocabulary words in bold, where the glossary is, using indexes, etc. Walking through the materials at Innovation will help your child feel confident in handling more independence.
+Answer the question of where to go for specific information.

 We forget that we had to be taught how to find Figure 1.3 in our textbooks back in the day.
 Don’t take for granted that your child knows how a textbook works.
-Going through the first few chapters together is a great way to get a gauge on how the material is presented, the layout and how you child is responding to the text.
+Going through the first few chapters together is a great way to gauge how the material is presented, the layout, and how your child is responding to the text.

-It is OK if they are a little underwater in the beginning, but they need your support and assurance to help them build the skills they need to meet the requirements of the assignment.
+It is OK if they are a little underwater in the beginning, but they need your support and assurance to help them build the skills they need to meet the assignment’s requirements.
 Don’t be afraid to allow them to experience difficulty, but support them in finding answers to their problems and setting themselves up to succeed.

 Questions = Less Nagging +More Success